 What’s a “catio” and why would you want one?
 A catio is an outdoor enclosed patio for cats (and sometimes their caregivers), where they can enjoy the sights, sounds, and smells of the outdoors without getting into trouble.
-While catios can’t provide total freedom, they prevent kitty from getting hit by a car, being badly injured or killed by wildlife such as coyotes, getting fleas and all the diseases that can result from them, fighting with other cats, and upsetting neighbors who loathe cats.
-They also lessen cats’ chance of getting hyperthyroidism by decreasing their exposure to chemicals in homes, relieve boredom, and assist in multiple-cat households when a cat needs his/her space or just a place to snooze.
+While catios can’t provide total freedom, they prevent Kitty from getting hit by a car, being badly injured or killed by wildlife such as coyotes, acquiring fleas and all the diseases that can result from them, fighting with other cats, and upsetting neighbors who don’t like cats.
+They also lessen indoor-only cats’ chance of getting feline hyperthyroidism (an increasingly common feline disease caused partly by exposure to chemicals in the dust from flame retardants in bedding and electronic devices), relieve boredom, and assist in multiple-cat households when cats need their space or just a nice place to nap.
 Last — but definitely not least — catios help keep birds and other little wild creatures safe.
-Especially if you use bird feeders and/or have a “real” garden designed to attract and nurture wildlife, allowing your cat to roam freely is inviting disaster, particularly if they are young or seem born to kill.
+Especially if you use bird feeders and/or have a “real” garden designed to attract and support wildlife, allowing your cat to roam freely creates an “ecological trap” that invites disaster, particularly when they are young or seem born to kill.
 New research has documented just how bad it is.

 There are many different types of catios, from fairly inexpensive window boxes that cost less than $100, to more expensive and elaborate designs that may include catwalks, tunnels, roofs, furniture and multi-levels (the latter is essential!).
 Some people design and build their custom catio themselves, as my husband, Rick, and I did, while others hire a contractor or handyman.
 Kits to build your own are available online.
-For mure detailed guidance and tips, as well as links to companies that sell kits, check out this article from The Humane Society of the U.S.
+For more detailed guidance and tips, as well as links to companies that sell kits, check out this article from The Humane Society of the U.S.

-When we initially thought about making a catio, we considered turning half of our elevated backyard deck into one, but it would have been very difficult and there was no way for the cats to come and go on their own—that is, no place to install a little cat door.
-Our cats really love our deck, but three of the four cannot be trusted not to leap eight feet to ground level.
-One day, it hit me: Why not turn a mostly unusable space on the east side of our house into a space for the cats?
-When we bought our house I thought it could be made into a little sunroom, but a catio wouldn’t require heating, insulation, etc.
+When we initially thought about making a catio, we considered turning half of our elevated deck into one, but it would have been very difficult and there was no way for the cats to come and go on their own—that is, no place to install a little cat door.
+Our cats really love our deck, but some of them cannot be trusted not to leap eight feet to ground level.
+We once tried stretching some plastic netting (which I strongly frown upon) across half our deck, but it became dangerous when our little Violet got a claw caught in it and dangled in mid-air!
+Luckily I found her soon after it happened.

 The Casbah Catio